thingsdb/ThingsDocs/v0/content/thingsdb-api/user_info.md

 {{% notice note %}}
 This function requires `GRANT` privileges on the `@thingsdb` scope when a `username` other then the logged in user is given as argument.
-For the currently logged in user, `READ` privileges on the `@thingsdb` scope are sufficient.
+For the currently logged in user, `QUERY` privileges on the `@thingsdb` scope are sufficient.
 {{% /notice %}}